Characteristics of Baroque Music

 The usage of vibrato was also seen as a decorative element.
 It was intended that the artists would also improvise, particularly on cadences.

 For ages, ornaments have played an important part in music.
-This was due to the ambiguities in their notation and the fact that they are sometimes omitted from the score.
+This was due to the ambiguities in their notation and the fact that they were sometimes omitted from the score.

 The Baroque orchestra was a modest group of musicians, known as a chamber orchestra.
 The harpsichord and organ were keyboard accompaniment instruments besides cello and bass.